Build a daily

 Supporting your child away from home

-When your child’s following a complete skincare routine to treat their dry skin condition, there may be times when they need to apply their emollient themselves – for example, when they’re at school, on trips or staying with other family members.
+When your child’s following a complete skincare routine to treat their dry skin conditions, there may be times when they need to apply their emollient themselves – for example, when they’re at school, on trips or staying with other family members.
 Here are some ideas to make things easier:

 - There may be some small things schools can do to help – for example, letting your child keep a tube of emollient handy, helping to store their emollient, or offering soap substitutes for hand washing

 - For younger children some parents might find it useful to write down notes and create a pack about their child’s routine.
 This can help anyone looking after their child make sure their routine is consistent.
-You may even want to try creating a fun pictorial pack with your child.
+You may even want to try creating a fun instruction sheet with your child.
 This will help them understand their routine, and because it’s in their own words, they’ll be able to explain it to others if they need to.

 The Eczema Association Australasia has lots of useful resources on their website.

 Managing changes over time